samuelard7/Python/README.md

 # Python
 Coffee Machine Program

--> This is a very simple sort of digital program.
+-> This is a very simple sort of digital coffee machine program.

--> It is a coin-based system [quarters, dimes, nickels, pennies] -> It includes the use of nested dictionaries
+-> It is a coin-based system [quarters, dimes, nickels, pennies]

+-> It includes the use of a nested dictionary

 -> Resources can be changed though they are fixed with minimal values for simplicity.